sciencehistory/terraform_scihist_digicoll/README.md

 We recommend you keep these high-privilege AWS credentails in your credentials file in a profile called admin.

-Beware, if you have the AWS_* ENV varaibles set, they will always take precedence and be used!
+**NOTE**, if you have the AWS_* ENV varaibles set, they will always take precedence and be used!

+**WARNING**, if you accidentally execute a terraform command without proper AWS credentials available, it may put your local terraform in a weird situation, where you need to re-run `terraform init` again after fixing credentials problems.
+That should recover you and shouldn't result in any lasting problems though.

 ## We use workspace for production/staging tiers